xiangzhi/RosBag2PsiStoreConverter/README.md

 ## TODO
 1. Optimize code
-	* Decrease the number of object creation by passing in file stream and offset instead of `byte[]`.
 	* Convert the RosBag Module into a ISourceComponent.
 1. Implement more standard message types (Sensor_msgs, Geometry_msgs, etc)
 1. For message with headers, use the header time instead of the message publish time (Could also be an option to be toggled).